mitchcapper/sandboxie-docs/Content/SandboxieIni.md

 * Listed in the navigation bar on the right under the heading Global Settings.
 * Settings apply to the general operation of Sandboxie, not to any particular sandbox.
-* Global settings must be placed in the GlobalSettings section, and cannot be overriden by also including them in a sandbox section.
+* Global settings must be placed in the GlobalSettings section, and cannot be overridden by also including them in a sandbox section.
-* Sandbox settings may appear in the GlobalSettings section, and can be overriden by also including them in a sandbox section.
+* Sandbox settings may appear in the GlobalSettings section, and can be overridden by also including them in a sandbox section.

 ### Sandbox Settings: